Table of Contents

 Some are like Swiss army knives of music, good for striking a chord in any genre.
 Breaking it down, guitars typically fall into three categories: acoustic, electric, and bass.

-Most guitarists recognize these, making them the go-to for novices, given the abundance of learning tools and help on hand.
+Most guitarists recognize these, making them the go-to for beginners, given the abundance of learning tools and help on hand.

 In this Killer Rig Article, we’re going to unpack the types of guitars, tossing in some important jargon along the way to help you choose wisely.